honeycombio/refinery/README.md

 ### Redis-based Peer Management

-With peer management in Redis, all config options _except_ peer management are still handled by the config file.
+When using peer management in Redis, all other configuration options **except** peer management are still handled by the configuration file.
 Only coordinating the list of peers in the Refinery cluster is managed with Redis.

-To enable the redis-based config:
+To enable the Redis-based config:

-- set PeerManagement.Type in the config file to "redis"
+- set `PeerManagement.Type` in the configuration file to "redis"

-When launched in redis-config mode, Refinery needs a redis host to use for managing the list of peers in the Refinery cluster.
+When launched in `redis-config` mode, Refinery needs a Redis host to use for managing the list of peers in the Refinery cluster.
 This hostname and port can be specified in one of two ways:

-- set the `REFINERY_REDIS_HOST` environment variable (and optionally the `REFINERY_REDIS_USERNAME` and `REFINERY_REDIS_PASSWORD` environment variables)
+- set the `REFINERY_REDIS_HOST` environment variable (and optionally set the `REFINERY_REDIS_USERNAME` and `REFINERY_REDIS_PASSWORD` environment variables)
-- set the `RedisHost` field in the config file (and optionally the `RedisUsername` and `RedisPassword` fields in the config file)
+- set the `RedisHost` field in the configuration file (and optionally the `RedisUsername` and `RedisPassword` fields in the same file)

-The Redis host should be a hostname and a port, for example `redis.mydomain.com:6379`.
-The example config file has `localhost:6379` which obviously will not work with more than one host.
+The Redis host should be a hostname and a port, such as `redis.mydomain.com:6379`.
+The example configuration file has `localhost:6379`, which will not work with more than one host.
 When TLS is required to connect to the Redis instance, set the `UseTLS` config to `true`.

 By default, a Refinery process will register itself in Redis using its local hostname as its identifier for peer communications.
 In environments where domain name resolution is slow or unreliable, override the reliance on name lookups by specifying the name of the peering network interface with the `IdentifierInterfaceName` configuration option.
-See the [Refinery documentation](https://docs.honeycomb.io/manage-data-volume/refinery/) for more details on tuning a cluster.
+For more details on tuning a cluster, read the [Refinery Scale and Troubleshooting documentation](https://docs.honeycomb.io/manage-data-volume/refinery/scale-and-troubleshoot/).

 ### Environment Variables